-One thing I needed while learning pastry arts was arealistic & to-the-point Chefwho could teach me technique in afun way.
+One thing that I needed while learning pastry arts was arealistic & to-the-point Chefwho could teach me technique in afun way.
 That's when I started my channel.
 I hope I can help all of you as we enjoy this art together.
-Take care Cakenista!
+Bake on Cakenista!

 Halloween is near and everyone is looking for that perfect dessert.
 Well, this bloody brain cake will give you both a trick and a treat.
 Spook your guests with this easy brain cake that you can whip up in no time.
 Click the video to watch the tutorial.

 Fondant colored light brown (use three drops of brown gel dye)